rpdelaney/l4d2-tourney-rules/rules.md

 Each team's home server will be a server that satisfies the above criteria and provides the best average ping for the members of their team.

+Due to restrictions placed on internet traffic at the internet backbone level, home servers will not be located inside mainland China, or otherwise behind "[The Great Firewall][greatfirewall-en]".

 #### 4.1.2 Gamesmanship is not tolerated

 It is not acceptable to choose a home server on the basis that it would provide